 In the spring of 1893, waiters conducted strikes in Boston, New York, Chicago, and Philadelphia.9 Whatever concessions were gained would prove to be short-lived for the waiters at the Tremont House.10 Two years later, the old hotel closed during a deep economic depression.
-Making matters worse, racial attitudes were shifting in northern cities like Boston, where black waiters began to be marginalized by new ideals of servitude, as wealthy Americans increasingly identified with the European aristocracy.11 All in all, the economic hardship imposed by this series of calamities was most likely harsh for at least some members of this group.
-As for Gabriel Minor, we know that by 1905 he was the head waiter at the Cecil Hotel, a middling hotel on Washington Street that is now forgotten.
+Making matters worse, racial attitudes were shifting in northern cities like Boston, where Black waiters began to be marginalized by new ideals of servitude, as wealthy Americans increasingly identified with the European aristocracy.11 The economic hardship imposed by this series of calamities was most likely harsh for at least some members of this group.
+As for Gabriel Minor, all we know is that by 1905 he was the head waiter at the Cecil Hotel, a middling hotel on Washington Street that is now forgotten.

 1. Featured in the essay The Doe-Birds, the Tremont House was the first hotel to offer amenities like indoor plumbing (toilets and baths), locks for guest rooms, and free soap.
 It was also one of the first hotels in the country to provide diners with a printed menu.

 2. Andrew P. Haley, Turning the Tables, 2011.

 3. E. A. Maccannon, Commanders of the Dining Room: Biographic Portraits and Sketches of Successful Head Waiters, New York, 1904.